-27 Statistics of the United Nations High Commissioner for Refugees is (131,173)30, while the rest are spread out in Jordanian cities and villages.
-The influx of Syrian refugees into the Kingdom has imposed huge challenges on critical and important sectors, in light of the sharing of basic services and infrastructure between Jordanian citizens and refugees.
+27 Statistics of the United Nations High Commissioner for Refugees

+28 Statistics of the Ministry of Interior; Letter No. M.N.
+28/8/10035, dated 24/08/2022 critical and important sectors, in light of the sharing of basic services and infrastructure between Jordanian citizens and refugees.
 One of the repercussions of the COVID-19 pandemic was the reduction in the ability of Syrian refugee families in Jordan to provide food relative to what it was before Covid-19, as a result of the lack of job opportunities and the interruption of food aid by international organizations.